Here’s my play by play for installing a Thales nShield Connect network-based HSM into a CentOS linux environment:

 nethsmadmin -i nethsm-firmware/12.23.1cam3/nCx3N.nff

 - Time to create a security world.
-Put the HSM into pre-init mode via front panel, or privileged client:
+Put the HSM into pre-init mode via front panel, or privileged client, where the number of the module is taken from the enquiry command:

 - Once it boots into that mode, enquiry will show ‘pre-initialization’ status.
-You can create the world now:
+You can create the world now, obviously with arguments that will be specific to your use case and security requirements:

 new-world -i -c DLf3072s256mRijndael --acs-quorum=1/1

-This example creates a simple world using a cipher suite compliant with SP800-131 and having, and requiring, just one smart card in the admin key set.
+- This above example creates a simple world using a cipher suite compliant with SP800-131 and having, and requiring, just a single smart card in the admin key set.
 The utility will do some init stuff:

 Create Security World: Module 2: 0 cards of 1 written Module 2 slot 0: empty